itmd-362-sadwek/project-2/PROPOSAL.md

 # SAD WEK

-## Group members:
+## Group Members
 Dasha Day Hisoler, Kelly Perez, Stive Tenorio and Wanmin Zhang

 ## Booking System
-We have decided to build a food delivery system.
+We have decided to build a food and drink delivery system for a cafe.
 The user will be able to place orders for their food and have it delivered to their address.
+We will only be focusing on one cafe.
+Our cafe will have items like pastries and bubble tea.

 ## Shared Team GitHub Repo URL
 https://github.com/itmd-362-sadwek/project-2